galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 ## Kmer counting workflow

-> <hands-on-title>Run the Kmer counting workflow</hands-on-title>
-> * Find this workflow, enter the correct input files, and run.
-> * What it does: Estimates genome size and heterozygosity based on counts of kmers
+What it does: Estimates genome size and heterozygosity based on counts of kmers

-> * Inputs: One set of short reads: e.g. R1.fq.gz
+Inputs: One set of short reads: e.g. R1.fq.gz

-> * Outputs: GenomeScope graphs
+Outputs: GenomeScope graphs

-> * Tools used:
+Tools used:
->   * Meryl
+* Meryl
->   * GenomeScope
+* GenomeScope

-> * Input parameters: None required
-> * Workflow steps:
+Workflow steps:
->   * The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
+* The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
->   * GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.
+* GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.

-> * Options:
+Options:
->   * Use a different kmer counting tool. e.g. khmer.
+* Use a different kmer counting tool. e.g. khmer.
 If so, for the settings, advanced parameters:
->   * k-mer size: 21 (as per [this recommendation](https://github.com/schatzlab/genomescope/issues/32)).
+* k-mer size: 21 (as per [this recommendation](https://github.com/schatzlab/genomescope/issues/32)).
->   * n_tables: 4. tablesize: set at 8 billion (as per [this recommendation](https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html)).
+* n_tables: 4. tablesize: set at 8 billion (as per [this recommendation](https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html)).
->   * Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
+* Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
 See [this workflow](https://usegalaxy.org.au/u/anna/w/kmer-counting-khmer).
->   * Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.
+* Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.

+> <hands-on-title>Run the Kmer counting workflow</hands-on-title>
 >
+> 1. **Import the Kmer counting workflow** into Galaxy as described above.
+>    - Click "Expand to full workflow form"
+>
+>    {% snippet faqs/galaxy/workflows_import.md %}
+>
+> 2. Run **Data QC** {% icon workflow %} using the following parameters:
+>    - *"Send results to a new history"*: `No`
+>    - {% icon param-file %} *"1: Input file: Illumina reads R1"*: the illumina R1 fastq.gz file
+>
+>    {% snippet faqs/galaxy/workflows_run.md %}
 {: .hands_on}

 ## Kmer counting results